-Table 1 Hazard Type Checklist ELECTRICAL Can anyone be injured by due to: the plant coming into contact with live conductors plant being too close to high tension power lines overload of electrical circuits damaged or poorly maintained electrical leads and cables damaged electrical switches water near electrical equipment lack of insulation against water contact shorting thermal radiation electrostatic radiation STABILITY magnetic interference from workplace affecting electrical components Can machine tip or roll over due to stabiliser not extending.
+Table 1 Hazard Type Checklist Continued ELECTRICAL - Can anyone be injured by due to: STABILITY Can machine tip or roll over due to stabiliser not extending.
 Stabilisers failing structurally, mechanically, or retract unintentionally.
 Control valve or interlock failure.
-Setting up on soft ground, unlevel or uneven ground, excessive slope.
+Setting up on soft ground, unlevelled or uneven ground, excessive slope.
 Driving on rough surfaces, over potholes, hitting fixed objects, excessive side loads, operation in excessive climatic conditions e.g. wind.
 HYDRAULIC FAILURE Hydraulic system failure.
 Check valve or relief valve failure.
 Hose or cylinder failure - mechanical or fatigue.
 STRUCTURAL FAILURE Structural failure due to fatigue, corrosion, or overloading.
 Pin, cable or linkage failure.
 General overload, lifting excessive load, loading platform/ basket in an unintended way.
-MAINTENANCE Can anyone be injured: while carrying out routine, preventative or corrective maintenance explosion due to an ignition source near charging battery adjusting equipment for essential components faulty or seized operating a machine that has been damaged or modified operating a malfunctioning machine if the machines guards/covers are missing TRANSPORT Can anyone be injured: due to machine instability while loading/unloading, transporting plant or objects falling from transport truck Plant obstructing other plants at site.
+MAINTENANCE Can anyone be injured: while carrying out routine, preventative or corrective maintenance explosion due to an ignition source near charging battery adjusting equipment for essential components faulty or seized operating a machine that has been damaged or modified operating a malfunctioning machine if the machines guards/covers are missing TRANSPORT Can injury occur due to: machine instability while loading/unloading, transporting plant or objects falling from transport truck OCCUPATIONAL HAZARDS Plant obstructing other plants at site.
 Unauthorised use by untrained personnel.
-OCCUPATIONAL HAZARDS Hearing loss or communication interference due to excessive noise.
+Unintended use of duplicate controls while working.
+Hearing loss or communication interference due to excessive noise.
 Lack of personal fall protective equipment.
 Use of the plant as a crane.
-OTHER HAZARDS, EJECTION OF PARTS VIBRATION Can anyone be injured or suffer ill-health from exposure to: chemicals, toxic gases or vapours, fumes, dust, noise, vibration, radiation neurological and cardiovascular disorders from excessive vibration inadequate visibility road traffic inadequate means of access safe use of controls (speed of movement) failure of controls safety signs or decals removed energy supply failure (electrical or mechanical)
+OTHER HAZARDS, EJECTION OF PARTS VIBRATION Can injury or ill-health occur from exposure to: